 Infection is also a common cause of housemaid's knee in people whose immune systems are not working well.
 Such people include those receiving steroid treatment or those on chemotherapy treatment for cancer.

-Housemaid's knee is more common in tradesmen who spend long periods of time kneeling - for example, carpet fitters, concrete finishers and roofers.
+Prepatellar bursitis is also more common in tradesmen who spend long periods of time kneeling - for example, carpet fitters, concrete finishers and roofers.

 How is housemaid's knee diagnosed?

 Your doctor is usually able to diagnose housemaid's knee simply by examining your knee.
 They may ask you questions about your occupation or if you have had any recent knee injury.
 They may also ask whether you have any history of other joint problems.

 A small needle is used to take a sample of the fluid from your prepatellar bursa, which is directly underneath the skin in front of your kneecap.
 This fluid is sent off to the laboratory to look for signs of infection.
 If infection is confirmed, the laboratory may be able to suggest which antibiotic medicines will treat it.

 You do not usually need any X-rays or scans to diagnose housemaid's knee unless your doctor is unsure about the diagnosis.

 The treatment options for housemaid's knee depend on whether or not it is caused by infection.

 Housemaid's knee caused by infection

 Whilst waiting for the results, some antibiotics may be prescribed for you to take (for example, flucloxacillin with phenoxymethylpenicillin (penicillin V), or co-amoxiclav).
 Usually, these antibiotics can be taken by mouth.
 If the infection is severe, it may be suggested that you are admitted to hospital and given antibiotics into your veins (intravenous antibiotics).

 When the doctor receives the results back from the laboratory after a couple of days, they may suggest that your antibiotics be changed.
 They should now know the antibiotic that is most likely to be effective in treating the infection.